SKnezevic/hello-world/README.md

 # hello-world
 Just another repository
 Hi everyone!

-I'm learning how GitHub works and also right now am verx hungry.
+I'm learning how GitHub works and also right now am very hungry.
 Hope I'll get used to this git fast.